 Dan Romanello began listening to WFUV back when he was a kid collecting records.
 Now he hosts Group Harmony Review, the nation's longest running rhythm and blues radio program.
 Romanello says the mission of his program is "to preserve the 1950s R&B vocal group sound, including its roots in the 1940s and its transition into the 1960s.
 I enjoy every minute of it."

 Romanello has proudly hosted the program since 1983.
 "As a volunteer," he says, "I consider it an opportunity to help something I love, a reward in itself."
 He credits listener feedback and support for helping him to "meet the challenges of preserving this music half a century later, and also creating an esprit de corps."

-An employee of an insurance company during the week, Romanello brings both a knowledge of and a passion for the music, much of which he heard growing up in Brooklyn in the 1950's, where the street corner sound was everywhere.
-He still lives in NYC with his wife of 39 years, Julianne.
+Romanello brings both a knowledge of and a passion for the music, much of which he heard growing up in Brooklyn in the 1950s, where the streetcorner sound was everywhere.
+Dan and his wife Julianne live in NYC.